ArunMichaelDsouza/ng-youtube-embed/README.md

 var myApp = angular.module('myApp', ['ngYoutubeEmbed']);
 ```

-Include the ``video`` parameter and pass in the scope variable which contains the Youtube video URL or ID for which you want to render an iframe player.
+Add the directive with the ``video`` parameter and pass in the scope variable which contains the Youtube video URL or ID for which you want to render the iframe player.

 Example -